dev0660/Promises/README.md

 _Note: Rather than actually downloading or processing the video, I used the setTimeout() function to simulate the time that it takes for downloading and processing._

 # quotes.js and quotes.txt files
 These files contain asynchronous code which complicates the order in which code is run.
-To understand the problem a little better, I wrote some code to read a text file containing quotes, then randomly select one of the quotes and print it out for the user.
+To understand the problem a little better, I wrote some code that reads a text file containing quotes, and then one of the quotes is randomly selected and printed out for the user.
+Furthermore, quotes.js uses the fs module which enables interacting with the file system.